kgruiz/Recapit/README.md

 | `LECTURE_SUMMARIZER_MAX_VIDEO_WORKERS` | Optional.
 Control the maximum number of parallel video chunk workers (defaults to `3`). |
 | `LECTURE_SUMMARIZER_VIDEO_ENCODER` | Optional.
 Override the encoder used for video normalization (`auto`, `cpu`, `nvenc`, `videotoolbox`, `qsv`, `amf`). `auto` probes available FFmpeg hardware encoders and prefers GPU paths when they work. |

 All prompt and preamble files are optional: the app ships with reasonable built-in defaults.
 Drop files into `templates/` when you want to override them (e.g., `document-template.txt`, `document-prompt.txt`).
+Strategy classes live under `lecture_summarizer/prompts/` and look for matching `*-prompt.txt` files before falling back to the compiled defaults.
 The auto classifier inspects filenames and the first-page aspect ratio to decide between slide-, lecture-, or document-style prompts.
 For ambiguous cases, force a mode with `--kind slides|lecture|document`.

 Prefer configuration files?
-Run `lecture-summarizer init` to create `lecture-summarizer.toml`; it stores defaults for `default_model`, `output_dir`, `exports`, and per-preset overrides.
-Environment variables still take precedence so you can mix-and-match as needed.
+Run `lecture-summarizer init` to create `lecture-summarizer.yaml`; it stores defaults for `default_model`, `output_dir`, `exports`, video chunk parameters, and per-preset overrides.
+CLI flags override environment variables, and environment variables override the YAML file, giving you explicit precedence: `CLI > ENV > YAML`.

 ## CLI Usage